Cross-Registration for Law Classes

 - LLM foundation courses (Introduction to American Law, American Constitutional Law, American Contract Law)

 - Clinics and Externships

 REGISTRATION AS AN AUDITOR IS NOT PERMITTED FOR ANY LAW COURSE and INFORMAL AUDITING FOR MORE THAN ONE OR TWO CLASS SESSIONS IS NOT ALLOWED.

 NOTE: The policies of the host school apply for all cross-registrations, so if you are considering taking a Law course, please check carefully the Law School’s policies, including registration (adding and dropping courses), exams, and submission of written work.

-Process for Cross-registering
+Process for Cross-Registration

 - Select Law courses from the Columbia Law School Course Guide or the Columbia University Directory of Classes.

-Approved applications: Approved applicants will be registered for the course at the Law School and will receive a copy of their original Cross-Registration Application and proof of their registration in the Law class.
-These forms must be submitted to the student’s degree-granting division and/or official to complete the final registration process with the University (i.e., in the SIS database).
-Students who cross-register for Law courses will be given access to Lawnet and to the course web page, usually within two (2) business days of their registration.
+- Approved applicants will be registered for the course at the Law School and will receive proof of their registration.
+This proof must be submitted to the student's home school to complete the final registration process with the University.

 Dropping a Law course: Students wishing to drop a Law class must notify the Law School’s Office of Registration Services and their home division in order to complete the drop.
 Drops initiated at the student’s home division or in the University’s Student Services Office will not be honored by the Law School, and in such cases students risk receiving the grade of F (failure) for the Law course.